netobserv/network-observability-operator/README.md

 ![Flow table](./docs/assets/network-traffic-main.png)

-#### Integration in existing views
+#### Integration with existing console views

-These views are accessible directly from the main menu, and also as contextual tabs for any Pod, Deployment, Service (etc.) in their details page, with preset filters to focus on that resource.
+These views are accessible directly from the main menu, and also as contextual tabs for any Pod, Deployment, Service (etc.) in their details page, with filters set to focus on that particular resource.

 ![Contextual topology](./docs/assets/topology-pod.png)